 The August, 2014 issue of Lapidary Journal Jewelry Artist magazine features a spread on my one of my processes

 Feature in Lapidary Journal Jewelry Artist

-Intermingled I is featured in the May/June edition of Lapidary Journal Jewelry Artist magazine for the magazines 65th anniversary, page 21 of the Anniversary Gallery.
+Intermingled I is featured on the March, 2013 issue of Lapidary Journal Jewelry Artist magazine for the magazines 65th anniversary, page 21 of the Anniversary Gallery.

 Filigree and raising are two very different techniques.
 What are the difficulties of mastering multiple methods of manufacturing?

 Mastering different techniques is like speaking different languages.
 Both techniques require conversations with the metal in which I do as much active listening as I do talking.
 Read More…